b-ggs/h110m-d-hackintosh/README.md

 ## Remarks
 * If you place any kexts in /S/L/E or /L/E, you will need to rebuild the cache by navigating to each directory and running `sudo kextcache -i /`
 * If you are booting between Windows 10 and macOS and your Ethernet connection acts up in System Preferences -> Network, boot to Windows and fire up Device Manager and open the network card.
-Navigate to Advanced -> set Wake on Magic Packet to Disabled.
+Navigate to Advanced -> Set Wake on Magic Packet to Disabled.

 ## Sources
 * https://github.com/volca/asus-h110m-k-d3-hackintosh